Zigr/fastapi_debug_toolkit/README.md

 ```

+- ⚠️ You may rename **Makefile.fastapi_debug_toolkit** to **Makefile** simply to get rid of additional make parameters and long filename.
+Or put it in another folder(see: **make --help**)

-⚠️ After package installation is done Dockerfile **changes** should be made as well to copy installed files in a container.
+- ⚠️ After package installation is done Dockerfile **changes** should be made as well to copy installed files in a container.
 This may be done by two ways:

 - via volume bind moun FOR THE PACKAGE + copying to container, if you install packages folder as a app/ subling folder(default in the makefile example)
 - or simply by copying extra folder in container, if you choose an app/ folder as a package parent.